JessicaS97/MoneyTalk/README.md

 * Total spendings is calculated and displayed
 * Ability to set budget or change it at anytime, and progress bar and total spendings will be updated
 * Progress bar changes color depending to how close they are to spending their budget
-* Error checking: if user did not set a budget yet, progress bar will not be updated
+* Error checking: if user did not set a budget yet, progress bar will not be updated, ask again if they want to delete all data, if user did not input spending they will be told to do so when clicking the add spending button
 * Each user will have their own copy of data as it is saved in each ones's computer using localstorage

+## Purpose
+* Simple website for busy students
+* Keep track of spendings and be more aware of their financial situation

 ## Built With